What is pectus excavatum?

 What else is pectus excavatum called?

 The biggest problem I found when trying to find more information on pectus, is that I never knew what the condition was called.
 A few obvious terms come to mind, and these are often used by people trying to find out more about their body without knowing the condition.
+These include

 How is pectus excavatum diagnosed?

 The process of diagnosing pectus usually starts with a visit to the family doctor.
 Once they have verified that you have a case of pectus, they’ll then refer you to a specialist in order to perform some further tests to figure out the severity.
 These tests include:

 - Pulmonary tests to find out if there are any breathing limitations

 - Chest imaging through MRI or CT scans to determine the severity of the pectus.
 Once complete, you’ll be provided with the Haller index, which shows the measurements of the sides of the ribcage, as well as the measurement from the spinal cord to the breastbone.
 The higher the Haller index is, the more severe the case of pectus excavatum.

 Correcting pectus will always come down to the symptoms, and the severity of the pectus on a case by case basis.
 There are two primary surgical methods to correct pectus, as well as some experimental methods taking place.
 The two primary methods are: